Back to main site

 Net neutrality, development and human rights

 Given net neutrality’s role in the advancement of freedom of expression, it should be viewed through a human rights lens.
-Some have gone as far as suggesting that it is an emerging international human rights norm.[foonote]Id[/footnote] Ensuring network neutrality is seen as central to the protection of fundamental human rights and an enabler of fair competition and innovation, as it promotes freedom and enhances network access.(3) In the same 2017 Report, the UNSR noted:
+Some have gone as far as suggesting that it is an emerging international human rights norm.(7) Ensuring network neutrality is seen as central to the protection of fundamental human rights and an enabler of fair competition and innovation, as it promotes freedom and enhances network access.(8)

 Current challenges and debates

-Presently there are two common methods of limiting net neutrality:
+There are two common approaches that interfere with net neutrality:

-• The first entails the blocking or throttling of content, either by state or non-state actors.
-This may include entirely blocking or significantly slowing down access to specific websites, content, or platforms, or restricting access to content in specific geographic regions.
-It is largely acknowledged that this form of restriction is contrary to international human rights norms.
+• Blocking or throttling of content, either by state or non-state actors, may include entirely blocking or significantly slowing down access to specific websites, content, or platforms, or restricting access to content in specific geographic regions.
+This form of restriction contravenes international human rights norms.
 The Net Neutrality Compendium explains that “blocking certain information resources or restricting what information Internet users can impart over their connection would have serious implications for the right to free expression.
 For example, blocking access to a particular lawful blog because its content is disfavoured by the access provider would raise obvious concerns.”
 The 2017 Report of the UNSR notes that “States’ use of blocking or filtering technologies is frequently in violation of their obligation to guarantee the right to freedom of expression.”

-• The second is commonly referred to as zero-rating, which involves the differential treatment of content through the provision of certain preferred content with a zero-download cost.(4) This method is less drastic than blocking and throttling of content and is often framed in terms of public benefit.
+This method is less drastic than blocking and throttling of content and is often framed in terms of public benefit.
 The 2017 Report of the UNSR describes zero-rating as “the practice of not charging for the use of internet data associated with a particular application or service; other services or applications, meanwhile, are subject to metered costs.”
-Zero-rating can have differential effects depending on who implements it and how decisions are made about which content to make freely accessible.
-In low-income contexts, it can be an effective way to provide widespread access to public good information.
+The impact of zero-rating can depend on who implements it, the purpose of the zero-rating, how decisions are made about what content is zero-rated, and the nature of the content itself.
+In low-income contexts, it can be an effective way to provide widespread access to information in the public interest.

-States have responded differently to net neutrality and zero-rating, with some legislating strong protections for the former and others developing policies to promote zero-rating of certain content as a public service.
-Among certain developed states, there is an emergent trend toward complete bans of zero-rating.
-Canada, Norway, Slovenia, and the Netherlands are some of the states that have prohibited service providers from differentiating between tariffs for internet access services.(5)
+States have responded differently to debates about net neutrality and zero-rating, with some legislating strong protections for the former and others developing policies to promote zero-rating of certain content as a public service.

-Developed countries generally have widespread access to the internet, as well as affordable mobile data.
 Among developing countries, zero-rating is more likely to be viewed as a policy approach to address challenges such as limited internet access, high data prices and widespread digital divides.
-Notably, the global COVID-19 pandemic prompted a range of temporary zero-rating initiatives in both developed(6) and developing nations,(7) in which online education, health, and other resources were zero-rated.
-In many instances, ISPs voluntarily provided zero-rated access to certain resources, such as in Tanzania and Kenya,(8) while in South Africa the government issued regulations which mandated zero-rating of certain resources as a requirement.(9)
+Notably, the global COVID-19 pandemic prompted a range of temporary zero-rating initiatives in both developed(11) and developing nations,(12) in which online education, health, and other resources were zero-rated.
+In many instances, ISPs voluntarily provided zero-rated access to certain resources, such as in Tanzania and Kenya,(13) while in South Africa the government issued regulations requiring ISPs to zero-rate certain resources.(14)

-While these measures were enacted as once-off exceptions as a result of the unprecedented challenges of a global pandemic, in the long run, zero-rating could be seen to cause complications in relation to net neutrality.
+While these measures were enacted as once-off exceptions in the unprecedented challenges of a global pandemic, in the long run, zero-rating could be seen to cause complications in relation to net neutrality.
 Access Now explains:

 The fight for net neutrality in India

-The fight regarding net neutrality in the United States
+The fight over net neutrality in the United States

 Practically engaging with net neutrality